 The relationship between the exercise or strike price of your options and the current market price of the stock determines much of the value of the options.
 If the stock price is above the option strike price, the option is "in-the-money."
 Exercising the option will let you buy shares for less than what you can sell them for on the stock exchange.
 If the stock is below the strike price, the option is "out-of-the-money."
 In this case, there is no financial reason to exercise the option because you can buy the shares cheaper on the open market.

-Employee stock options and market traded call options give you the right to buy stock at the strike price.
-The options markets also offers put options, which give you the right to sell shares at a preset price.
+Employee stock options and market-traded call options give you the right to buy stocks at the strike price.
+The options markets also offer put options, which give you the right to sell shares at a preset price.
 A put option will be in-the-money if the stock is below the strike price and will be automatically exercised by your broker if the option is allowed to reach expiration.
 If the stock price is above the put option strike price, the option will expire without value.